 Josh Belperio has 4,434 notes on his iPhone, 3,923 voice memos, 3 drawers full of handwritten notes, and scores of original compositions totalling over 100,000 musical notes.
 He also has 39 VHS tapes that his Nonna left him.
-With an upright piano, a virtual string quartet and choir of 16, watch Josh weave a story of finding love, of finding who we can love, and how we can carry with us those who are no longer here.
+With a virtual string quartet and choir of 16, watch Josh weave a story of finding love, of finding who we can love, and how we can carry with us those who are no longer here.

 Josh Belperio | Writer & Performer